 On May 30, 2014, the Company entered into an option agreement (the "Option Agreement") with Elgin Mining Inc. and Bonito Capital Corp. (collectively, "Elgin"), to acquire an 80% undivided interest in the Ulu Property.
-Pursuant to the Option Agreement, the Company issued 5,000,000 shares, paid \$125,000, and incurred \$300,000 in property expenditures before September 10, 2014 when Mandalay Resources Corporation ("Mandalay") acquired Elgin.
+Pursuant to the Option Agreement, the Company issued 5,000,000 shares (valued at \$320,000), paid \$125,000, and incurred \$300,000 in property expenditures to earn a 70% interest in the Ulu Property.
+On September 10, 2014, Mandalay Resources Corporation ("Mandalay") acquired Elgin.
+The Ulu Property is subject to a 5% net production proceeds royalty payable after 675,000 ounces of gold have been mined and recovered.

-On January 8, 2018, the Company and Mandalay entered into the New Ulu Property Option Agreement.
-The New Option Agreement supersedes all prior agreements covering the Ulu Property.
+On January 8, 2018, the Company and Mandalay entered into a New Ulu Property Option Agreement.
+The new option agreement supersedes all prior agreements covering the Ulu Property.
 On July 19, 2019, the option agreement was further amended (the "Amended Option Agreement").
 The TSX-V approved the Amended Option Agreement on November 26, 2019.